 Once your files are extracted, be sure that your â€˜dateâ€™ command returns the correct UTC time, and if not fix it to match the correct UTC time (# date MMDDhhmmYYYY), after that is sorted we can chroot into our environment.
 If you are SSHâ€™d into the system at this point, it is best to start a session in screen before you chroot.

 Select your profile (your default USE flags are determined based on the profile that you set).

 Your machine needs a name, or may be part of a domain, here you will get a chance to set that up

 You could manually go in and make your kernel & initramfs, however I prefer to go the genkernel route.
 If you are comfortable with default kernel configuration you can just immediately exit the menuconfig on the genkernel step and skip right to building your kernel.
 If you decide to use systemd, however, then you will need to enable that in your kernel before you compile.

 It will take some time to build your kernel & modules, go ahead and grab a cup of coffee.

-You should be safe to reboot & install the rest of your systems packages now. 🙂 Noticed an error in this article?
+You should be safe to reboot & install the rest of your systems packages now.
+Noticed an error in this article?
 Please leave a comment with any errors or deviations from the guide.